 Eight months after becoming parents, Harry and Markle announced their decision to step back from their duties as senior members of the royal family.
 They moved to Los Angeles with their son after spending time in Canada.

-Keep scrolling to read about the pair’s parenting tactics while raising Archie, from keeping him comfortable during royal engagements to shielding him from negativity.
+Keep scrolling to read about the pair’s parenting tactics while raising Archie and Lilibet, from keeping them comfortable during royal engagements to shielding them from negativity.